gal-vegvizer/learn-git/README.md

-feature 6 Welcome to our project!
+Welcome to our project!
 [Updated by main branch]